team-simplay/SimPlay/docs/source/index.rst

 -  The **SimPlay-Web** package, which is a TypeScript package that is used to display the generated animation data.
    It is available on npm at https://www.npmjs.com/package/simplay-web.

--  The **SimPlay-Jupyter** package, which which depends on both the packages mentioned above.
+-  The **SimPlay-Jupyter** package, which depends on both the packages mentioned above.
-   It is used to display the animation data in Jupyter notebooks.
+   It is used to display the animation data in Jupyter Lab.
    It is available on PyPI at https://pypi.python.org/pypi/simplay-jupyter.

 While it is possible, do use the packages separately, it is recommended to use the **SimPlay-Jupyter** package, as it provides the easiest way to use the project.